saint11/DeadWeight/source/game.md

 #### Defend (1 action) {.block}
 Requires a shield or something that can be used as a shield.
-Place the number of [shield tokens]{.tip} noted in your shield on your character.
+Place the number of [shield tokens]{.tip} noted in your equipped shield.
 Characters can't have more than 5 [shield tokens]{.tip} at any time.

 #### Dodge (2 actions) {.block}